 We pieced together a kit that will ensure ALL your seeds germinate properly, and as fast as possible.
 No more waiting days.
 No more drowning seeds.
 No more wasting money on seeds that went moldy from low germination temps.
 This is the exact kit the whiteWIDOW team members have been using for years.

-This kit does not PULSE the heat like other kits available (making the temperature go up and down).
+This kit does not PULSE the heat like other kits available on Amazon (making the temperature go up and down).
 It provides a very low power (1-5 watts) of CONSTANT heat.
 This is the perfect amount of power to keep seeds between 23-28C for fast germination.

 This kit includes: